trinitytakei/tech-and-tao-with-trinity-takei/content/blog/sell_more_effectively_introduction_to_funnels_for_e_commerce.md

 ## The Simplest Funnel - the 'Best Seller'

 Possibly the simplest funnel that's quick to implement and incites more people to buy is a dedicated landing page around your best selling product.
-The only aim of this page is to make the visitor buy this product.
+The only aim of this page is to make the visitor purchase this item.

 As such, there are no links on this page (other than 'Buy this item' of course), no distraction, no extra info on aything else - just detailed information of your product, reviews, testimonials and a clear call to action - Buy!

 If you don't have best seller funnel in place, set it up right now - followed by a similar funnel for your second, third, etc. best-selling products.